 Below are some providers of repeat prescriptions.
 All you have to do is provide your NHS number and then list your medications from your prescription or scan the barcodes on the packages.
 This list is then confirmed with your GP for delivery to your home.
 Due to demand this may currently take two weeks so apply as soon as possible.

-The main symptoms of COVID-19 are a fever and a dry cough.
-The cough that people with CF experience is often not dry, and it is unusual for people with CF to experience a fever as part of their normal CF symptoms.
+The main symptoms of COVID-19 are a fever, a new continuous cough and a loss of, or change in, normal sense of taste or smell (anosmia).
+It is is unusual for people with CF to experience a fever as part of their normal CF symptoms.
 However, there is still a lot of cross over between CF symptoms and symptoms of COVID-19, so if you are worried please use NHS 111’s online COVID-19 service.

 It is important to keep up with your treatment so that you stay well.
 Follow all of the preventive measures outlined by the UK CF Medical Association.
 If you have any change in respiratory symptoms, contact your local CF team.

-According to Government advice given on 16 March, anyone in your household with a high temperature or fever or new continuous cough should immediately self isolate at home for seven days, but all other individuals in the household will now be asked to self-isolate for 14 days from that moment as well.
+According to Government advice (updated on 1 June), anyone in your household with a high temperature, new continuous cough or loss of, or change in, normal sense of taste or smell should immediately self-isolate at home for seven days, and all other individuals in the household should self-isolate for 14 days from that moment as well.
 If any member of the household develops symptoms they must isolate for seven days from the start of symptoms.
 If this happens to you, let your CF team know as they will want to assess whether you should start an oral antibiotic.
 Follow NHS 111 advice according to how unwell you are feeling.

 If you have been in contact with someone who has a confirmed case of COVID-19, you should self-isolate, and let your clinical team know so that they can monitor you closely.
 If you start having symptoms, use NHS 111's online COVID-19 service and let your CF team know.